 Peek joined the travel tech space in 2012 with a consumer facing marketplace Peek.com as well as Peek Professional, a B2B booking software.
 Founded by Ruzwana Bashir and Oskar Bruening, the company raised $10 million in July 2016 to "continue to bring the best tour operators onto the platform" as reported by Tech Crunch.

-Update (19th April 2017): Since this article was published, Peek and Zozi have "come together" with Peek acquiring a portion of Zozi's assets and employees.
-Refusing to call this an acquisition, representatives of the companies say that the Zozi brand, both their B2C marketplace and their B2B booking solution, will be phased out and Zozi's customers will be moved (without consent) to the Peek Pro solution.
+In April 2017, Peek and Zozi have "come together" with Peek acquiring a portion of Zozi's assets and employees.
+Representatives of the companies say that the Zozi brand, both their B2C marketplace and their B2B booking solution, will be phased out and Zozi's customers will be migrated to Peek Pro's solution.

 Family-run company FareHarbor started in 2013 with founders Lawrence and Zach Hester.
-The company caters specifically to smaller businesses and has been successful at targeting this niche so far.
+The company caters specifically to smaller businesses and has been successful at targeting this niche.

 Pros: Pay as you go model allows customers full access to all their features, perfect for customers who want to try out the software with no strings attached.